FSet has several operations that combine two collections into a third: union, intersection, map-union, map-intersection,

 bag union, bag

-intersection, bag-sum, and bag-product.
-All of these implement left preference: for any case where
+All of these implement left preference: for any case where equal elements or map keys

-equal elements or map keys appear in both collections, the result will use the one from the left
+appear in both collections, the result will use the instance from the left operand.
+This also

 The motivation for FSet offering this guarantee has to do with the fact that if you’re using